open-estuary/estuary/doc/Setup_PXE_Env_on_Host.4All.md

  * [Boot the D02 board and enjoy](#2.6)

-Method 1 workable when DHCP and TFTP server havnot setup yet.
+**Method 1 is suitable when DHCP and TFTP server have not setup yet.**

-Method 2 works well if you already have a DHCP server on your local network.
+**Method 2 works well if you already have a DHCP server on your local network.**

 <h2 id="1">Mehtod 1</h2>